Jazmin Sawyers: 2014-2019: Commonwealth silver and Olympic debut

 At the start of 2014, Sawyers set an indoor best of to place second to Johnson-Thompson at the British Indoor Championships.
 Outdoors, she had a string of victories (including a win at the Universities Championships) in the buildup to the European Team Championships, where she placed ninth overall.
 Sawyers was again second best to Johnson-Thompson at the outdoor National Championships but both gained selection for the long jump for England at the 2014 Commonwealth Games.
 However, Johnson-Thompson withdrew prior to the championships and the other leading English athlete Proctor could not compete in the final due to injury, making Sawyer's England's leading medal hope.
 At the competition in Glasgow her final round jump of was a season's best and resulted in a silver medal – her first international senior medal and just two centimetres behind winner Ese Brume.

-2020–2022
+In July 2015, Sawyers jumped a personal best of to win silver behind Malaika Mihambo at the European U23 Championships in Talinn.

+The following year, she improved her personal best to 6.75 in winning the British Championships.
+At the European Championships in July, Sawyers won a silver medal in the long jump, her first senior continental medal, having jumped a wind-assisted (+2.8).
+She went on to compete at the Rio Olympics in August, where she placed eighth in the final of the long jump.

+Sawyers competed at the 2018 Commonwealth Games on the Gold Coast in April of that year, where she finished seventh.
+Later that year, she improved her personal best to 6.86 m in finishing second behind Lorraine Ugen at the British Championships.
+In August, she finished fourth at the European Championships in Berlin.

+2020–2022: European silver medal

+Sawyers (right) with Ivana Vuleta and Malaika Mihambo after the long jump at the 2022 European Championships.
-Sawyers became a triple British champion when winning the long jump event at the 2020 outdoor British Championships with a jump of 6.69 metres.
-She had previously won the event back in 2016.

-At the 2020 Summer Olympics, held in Tokyo in 2021, Sawyers finished 8th in the final with a distance of 6.80 metres.
+Sawyers became a triple British champion when winning the long jump event at the 2020 Outdoor British Championships with a jump of 6.69 metres.
+At the delayed 2020 Summer Olympics, held in Tokyo in 2021, Sawyers finished eighth in the final with a distance of 6.80 metres.

-At the 2022 World Championships in Eugene, Oregon, she was in third position after all finalists had made their first jump, but was pushed just outside the top 8 when the eventual winner Malaika Mihambo made her first valid jump at the third attempt.
+At the 2022 World Championships in Eugene, Oregon, she was in third position after all finalists had made their first jump, but was pushed just outside the top eight when the eventual winner Malaika Mihambo made her first valid jump at the third attempt.
 She ended in ninth place with a distance of 6.62.
 At the Munich European Championships that year, Sawyers was in fourth position after five attempts.
 Ukraine's Maryna Bekh-Romanchuk was in third with 6.76 until Sawyers snatched bronze with 6.80 in the last round, reversing the outcome of 2018 when Bekh-Romanchuk displaced Sawyers from the podium with her last jump of the competition.